BJTUSensor/Phi-OTDR_dataset_and_codes/README.md

 We also publicize codes for two common baseline models, which are the SVM (support vector machine, 1D method) and CNN (convolutional neural network,  2D approach) models.
 The files, das_data_svm.py, get_das_data.py, and feature_extraction.py are for the SVM Model, while das_data_cnn.py, models.py, amd mydataset.py are for the CNN.
 An extra feature_visualization.py file is used to directly observe the event features' distinguishability.

-You are **welcome to use our codes and dataset for non-commercial scientifc reseach proposes**, but please do mention the their origin (our paper and Github).
+You are **welcome to use our codes and dataset for non-commercial scientific reseach proposes**, but please do mention the their origin (our paper and Github).
 For commercial applications, please contact us.

 We have submitted a related paper to IEEE Sensors Journal[1].